katehret/compinion/README.md

 This folder contains the scripts for data analysis, clean-up and the retrieval of the subjectivity markers.

 #### Statistics
-This folder contains all statistics described in the related publication and additional stastistics (in alphabetical order).
+This folder contains all statistics described in the related publication and additional stastistics.

-* The confusion matrices of the training and test datasets for forests with N = 500, 1000, 2000 trees, respectively.
+* The confusion matrices of the training and test datasets for conditional inference forests with N = 500, 1000, 2000 trees, respectively.
 Confusion matrices are used to calculate model performance, i.e. prediction accuracy.

   * confMat_500.csv and confMatTest_500.csv
   * confMat_1000.csv and confMatTest_1000.csv